ChengBinJin/Adam-Analysis-TensorFlow/README.md

 ```

 ### Training
-Use `main.py` to train the ls.
+Use `main.py` to train the models.
 Example usage:
 ```
 python main.py
 ```